 We are committed to making your refund within two weeks of a tour's cancellation.
 However, you may actually receive the refund a little later than that.
 Given the current situation in the USA, we have been seeing delays occurring with banks, credit card companies and mail delivery.
 If you used multiple methods of payment, the different financial institutions might have different processing times.

-If you haven't received your refund three weeks after being notified that your tour was cancelled, please let us know, and we'll follow up.
+If you haven't received your refund three weeks after being notified that your tour was canceled, please let us know, and we'll follow up.

 Why can't I just transfer to a new tour and avoid the refund?

 Can I just tell my credit card company to cancel the charge?

 This is not a smart idea — for you, for us, or for other travelers.
 The original charge was for a legitimate transaction.
 If you notify your credit card company, they will issue us a "charge back" and flag the transaction as fraudulent.
 That requires us to spend time gathering documentation to prove the transaction was valid.
 The end result is often higher fees for all of us, the charge being reinstated on your card, a delay in processing your refund, and diverted staff — which only hurts other travelers.
-If your tour has been cancelled, we will refund you 100 percent and there is nothing you need to do.
+If your tour has been canceled, we will refund you 100 percent and there is nothing you need to do.

-I cancelled a tour in 2019 and used my credit to purchase the tour you cancelled.
+I canceled a tour in 2019 and used my credit to purchase the tour you canceled.
 Can I get a refund?